-It turns out, I’ve been doing it all wrong!
+It turns out, I’ve been making mozzarella cheese all wrong!

-For YEARS I’ve been making traditional mozzarella cheese using the recipe I shared with you.
+For YEARS I’ve been the traditional recipe I shared with you.
 And if I were to be honest, it kinda makes me hate making cheese.
 It’s a whole lot of timers and temperatures and morning-long fussing over a steamy pot of of milk before leaving it to drain and acidify enough to stretch.

 Somewhere around 9pm, I lose my temper, muttering and whining after remembering that I’ve got curds sitting there waiting to be stretched when all want to do is put my feet up and now it’s going to be at least another hour before I can.